hosseinfani/research_publication_collocation/README.md

 That is apt because a social structure is made up

 The end-to-end approach has been buoyed by recent results in computer vision

+...-based model with only 10M parameters enjoys a very comfortable margin over that